Extended Project Qualification (EPQ)

 • Managing and reporting on the

-• Producing the final product (usually
+• Producing the final product (an essay

-an essay) and presentation
+or artefact) and presentation

 Lectures, group activities and visits.